NURSING HOME NEGLIGENCE INJURY ATTORNEY IN FREDERICK, MD

 OUR FREDERICK, MD ELDER NURSING HOME NEGLIGENCE INJURY ATTORNEYS CAN HELP

 If either you or a loved one has been a victim of elderly nursing home abuse, injury or negligence, you may be able to recover compensation for the physical injury and emotional distress suffered as the result of elder negligence.
 The Frederick elder abuse, injury and negligence lawyers at Whitney, LLP offer free legal consultations to help you understand what your options are and how to seek compensation.
-For help with your case, call Whitney, LLP today to schedule a free legal consultation on your case.
+For help with your case, call Whitney, LLP today to schedule a consultation on your case.
 Our number is (410) 583-8000.
 There are no fees or expenses until we recover compensation for you.